#602: Hat Making in the Classical Milliner Way

 HATS - warm - protective - decorative Since the beginning of time MAN and WOMAN wear hats.
 At first as a practical protection against all kind of weather they became a sign of membership, rank and class and have finally mutated to a fashionable and warming headdress.
 So no two hats look alike.
 During this lecture we create one or maximally two felt hats in the classical milliner fashion, hats that would be a credit to any hat shop.
 Things like cords, sequins, fabrics, buckles, feathers, ribbons, etc. will be part of the decoration and transform it into your! hat that will be absolutely unique.
 My aim is for you to leave the lecture with one or two headdresses that through its decoration and finish deserves the name HAT.

-A material fee (to be determined) will be collected at the class.
-Please plan on paying the material fee when you come to the event.
+A $0 material fee will be collected at the seminar.
+Please bring this amount with you to the event.

 Students Must Bring: